Health Insurance

 Pro Tip

-If your income is unpredictable, consider paying full price for your Marketplace plan and claiming the full Premium Tax Credit as a lump sum on your tax return rather than as monthly advance payments.
+With unpredictable income, consider paying full price for your Marketplace plan and claiming the full Premium Tax Credit as a lump sum on your tax return rather than as monthly advance payments.
 This eliminates the risk of owing money back at tax time due to income estimation errors.

 Step 3: Which Health Insurance Plan Type Is Best for a Freelancer?

 The best plan type for a freelancer depends on two factors: how often you use medical services and how predictable your out-of-pocket costs need to be.
-ACA plans are sold in four “metal tiers” — Bronze, Silver, Gold, and Platinum — each with a different premium-to-deductible tradeoff.
+ACA plans are sold in four “metal tiers”, Bronze, Silver, Gold, and Platinum, each with a different premium-to-deductible tradeoff.

 Understanding Metal Tiers